farazsth98/farazsth98.github.io/_posts/2019-09-30-bsides-delhi-message-saver.markdown

 An info leak is extremely easy in glibc 2.23 (due to the absence of the tcache) with a UAF vulnerability.
 All we have to do is free a small sized chunk and read its FD pointer.

-I initially start out by setting up 4 chunks (note that the topic does not matter, you can set it to anything):
+I initially start out by setting up 4 messages (note that the topic does not matter, only the body's size matters):
 1. **Chunk A (size 0x80 bytes)** will be our small sized chunk.
 It will be used to leak the libc address of the unsorted bin in the main arena.
 2. **Chunk B (size 0x68 bytes)** will be used for the fastbin attack.
 It must be this size to bypass a check that is described below.
 3. **Chunk C (size 0x68 bytes)** will be used for the fastbin attack.
 It must be this size to bypass a check that is described below.